kaylenyul/Excel_Projects/Ecom_Marketplace_Analysis/README.md

 - **Cart Value vs. Basket Size:** Lazada has a higher average cart value despite similar basket sizes, indicating more high ticket purchases or effective upselling.

 - **Customer Type:** With about 85% first-time buyers, Luna excels at acquisition but has limited repeat business, likely due to product lifecycle limits.

+**⚠️Disclaimer:** This dataset is based on real-world data but certain elements such as brand name, item names, and other potentially sensitive identifiers have been modified to maintain confidentiality.